Part A: Course Overview

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should undertake 054079 COSC2801 - Java Programming Bootcamp at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.
+It is recommended to undertake the following course/s at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.

 Assumed Knowledge